xiangze/SDIP/document/article_en.md

 In the identification and generation process using a large number of parameters obtained by deep learning, the bandwidth required to read huge parameters from memory is likely to become a bottleneck.
 Among them, RNN networks such as LSTM, which repeatedly use the same parameters while changing the data, are expected to have high compatibility with hardware architectures, but the history of research and development with GPUs has shown that the opposite is true: the choice was made to use huge matrix products in Attention.
 It cannot be simply said that a diffusion model that uses the same parameters in multiple steps in a slightly different manner is more performance efficient for limited memory bandwidth, but it may be said that it is able to capture features of data with a self-similar structure such as images in the learning process.

 ## Summary
-In this paper, we have described an example of the configuration and operation of a dedicated Stable Diffusion processor and listed the issues to be considered when implementing the processor.
+In this essay, we have described an example of the configuration and operation of a dedicated Stable Diffusion processor and listed the issues to be considered when implementing the processor.
 The features are
 - Circuit structure that does not require crossbar, branch prediction, and stall by series operation.
 - Since only the generation process is performed, the weight parameters are only read from DRAM, eliminating the need for a cache.
 - The same parameters are used for all steps and cores in the diffusion model execution.